MieuxVoter/majority-judgment-wordpress/README.md

 If you need additional features, please contact us using our [website contact form](https://mieuxvoter.fr/) and explain us how we can fit your need!

+You can download released files as a ZIP file, and upload it in your WordPress admin panel.
-We do not provide yet releases with built static files.
-You need to follow the guide to install the project from sources.
+Otherwise, you can also follow below instructions to install the project from sources.

 ## Install from sources